Qumulo/LogFilter/README.md

 ## Configuration with Rsyslog

-For the following example, our client will be running Ubuntu 20.04.
+For the following example, our client will be running Ubuntu 18.04.
 If you are using a different version of Linux, you may need to Google how to configure rsyslog for specifics.

 ### Global rsyslog configuration

 Start by updating the global rsyslog configuration to allow receiving syslog messages over TCP connections.
+This is required because the Qumulo Cluster will always use the TCP protocol in order to guarantee delivery.

 In the **/etc/rsyslog.conf** file, uncomment the following lines to listen for TCP connections on port 514.
 If you choose to use a different port, then also change the port referenced to match your desired configuration.